Grays Ferry, Philadelphia: Demographics

+Education

+Residents are in the School District of Philadelphia.
+Most of Grays Ferry is zoned to Alcorn K-8 and Audenried High School.
+Some parts are zoned to Delaplaine McDaniel School (K-8) and South Philadelphia High School.
+Some parts in the southeast are zoned to Stephen Girard Elementary, E. H. Vare Middle, and Audenried High.

+Anthony Wayne School is a former school in Grays Ferry.

+The Roman Catholic Archdiocese of Philadelphia operated King of Peace School until its 1999 closure; it and another school consolidated with St. Gabriel School to form Our Lady of the Angels School (at St. Gabriel).
+In 2012 the former King of Peace building began to be uses for Alcorn's middle school classes.
+The Diocese formerly operated St. Gabriel School until it became an Independence Mission School in 2012 (an action which at the time prevented its closure), and then closed completely in 2021.
+St. Thomas Aquinas School was to take the majority of St. Gabriel students.

 Tasker Homes and Greater Grays Ferry Estates

 The Tasker Homes (also known as the Tasker Housing Project) were located at 29th and Morris Streets and visible from the Schuylkill Expressway.
 Originally, the housing project had 1,100 units and followed the city's general model of high-density, low-income housing.

 During Mayor John Street's administration, the Philadelphia Housing Authority declared certain higher density housing as blighted, demolishing it and replacing with lower density, townhome-style public housing.
 In 2004, the Tasker Homes were demolished and replaced with the Greater Grays Ferry Estates.
 The new townhomes have increased tensions between working-class residents and occupants of Section 8 housing within the neighborhood.
 The reasons most often cited are memories of the problems with Tasker Homes.